nenidevelop/readytostart/README.md

 https://www.kickstarter.com/ clone using ethereum-solidity and react

-## 006 Smart contract interaction between 2 contracts
+## 006. Smart contract interaction between 2 contracts
 Example of one contract call another contract on solidity in 2 differents files.

 ## 007. Debug on Visual Studio Code with metamask/truffle
+Following these steps, in order to the debug yout smart contract in solidity with metamask and truffle.

+## 008. Test bakedbeans smart contract with hardhat

-## 008. Proxy contract to upgrade a contract
+## 009. Proxy contract to upgrade a contract
 Coming soon
-##